 The ‘middle room’, on a separate level and bereft of sunlight was turned into a Utility Room with a kitchen door off the side alley – perfect for children with muddy boots and wet dogs.

 The rear of the house was knocked out at ground floor level whilst the structure above was propped up.
-We managed to retain an original ceiling with decorative cornice whilst the steels were installed, which remains in part of the Kitchen-Diner as an ironic nod at the previous layout.
+We managed to retain the original ceiling with decorative cornice whilst the steels were installed, which remains in part of the Kitchen-Diner as an ironic nod to the previous layout.
 Our client was keen to also preserve the traditional appearance of the exterior, so we designed painted timber bi-folding doors which feel traditional but are clean-lined enough to suit the modern interior.